Fusible raw edge applique is the easiest and fastest quilting technique!

 When to use fusible web applique?

-– if you are a beginner quilter; the applique process is so easy!
+– if you are a beginning quilter; the applique process is so easy!

 – when you need a quick and easy project;

-– when another technique is too difficult for a specific design or it requires too much time (see below 2 examples).
+– when another technique is too difficult for a specific design or it requires too much time (see 2 examples below).